Counts of Limburg Hohenlimburg and Broich: Family 'Van Limburg'

 Count Johan (III) had only two close cousins Dietrich and Adolf, sons of his godfather Johan (II) of Limburg (1421–1472).
 Their uncle Count Hendrik determined that they were joint heirs.
 They were appointed as Wiltforster and Holzgraf of the Saarner forests, part of the county of Limburg Broich.
 Their father Johan, former provost of the Benedictine monastery Werden, was count Hendrik's brother.
-After 30 years in office, Johan left the monastery and married Anna Borckhartz zu Schenkenbush.
+After 30 years in office, Johan left the monastery and married out of love, Anna Borckhartz zu Schenkenbush.
 This marriage took place under the testimony of the mayor Jacob Borken, brother counsel Johannes Borken and magistrate Rutger of Galen called Halswic of the city of Essen.
 At that time it was a legal but not equal marriage.
 Anna's family had their estate Schenkenbusch on loan from the abbey, some family members belonged to the city council of Essen.
 But they did not come from a noble family.
 The marriage was kept secret until 1553.
 That year on April 22, the lawyer Dr. Johan Amerdinck handed over an official deed to the abbot of Werden, Herman of Holthe, on the basis of which the legitimate right of inheritance was claimed by Willem of Limburg grandson of provost Johan.
 That was confirmed and accepted by the abbot.
-Before the end of the 16th century, these last patrilineal descendants of the former counts of Limburg Hohenlimburg left Germany during the devastating Thirty Years' War (1618-1648), for the Netherlands and settled in Gelderland.
+Before the end of the 16th century, these last patrilineal descendants of the former counts of Limburg Hohenlimburg left Germany during the devastating Thirty Years' War (1618–1648), for the Netherlands and settled in Gelderland.
 The current members of this last family branch "Van Limburg" still living in the Netherlands, some abroad.